Our Hill Cumorah BeginningsExamining Cumorah connections from our family archive

 Book of Remembrance

 Quite possibly the highlight of the archive, Dorothy’s Book of Remembrance is a study in multiple disciplines, including photography, art, family history, genealogy, and design.
-This is the first of many books she began for herself and her siblings, children, and grandchildren.
+Dorothy began her Book of Remembrance in the early 1930s, and added to it throughout her life.
+At 154 pages, this is the first of many books she began for herself and her siblings, children, and grandchildren.

 Born in the pioneer community of Snowflake, Arizona to Hyrum and June A. Bushman Smith and raised in Lethbridge, Alberta, Dorothy Smith had a creative and kind nature which found expression playing the good fairy and leaving secret gifts to delight her family.
 Dorothy’s talent in art became a serious pursuit when the Smith family relocated to Salt Lake City, Utah in 1929.
 There she continued her studies at the University of Utah, met future husband Ellsworth M. Clark, and gained employment as a decorator at H.R.
 Kress.

 While still a young mother, Dorothy completed her Book of Remembrance.
 A work of art in its own right, its pages reveal her deep sense of ancestral belonging, records of her parents’ and grandparents’ spiritual gifts, and a recognition of her own divine purpose and talents.
 As Dorothy developed her own spiritual gifts, her ability to discern the needs of others and act in faith became a catalyst for ministering to others, notwithstanding the fear and shyness she often felt.
 To the question posed to the Savior, “Who is my neighbor?”
 Dorothy could answer: the plumber, the piano tuner, the refugee, or the outcast—anyone in her path in need of help.